Skip to contents

 MAID flag

-• Rationale for exclusion: MAID (medical assistance in dying) is planned and doesn’t reflect quality of care
+• Rationale for exclusion: MAID (medical assistance in dying) is planned, and therefore, readmissions involving MAID are not reflective of quality of care

-• Note: If death = T, the epicare with MAID (which results in death) is additionally removed from the denominator.
-If death = F, the epicare with MAID is kept in the denominator.
-The general recommendation is to set death to T if MAID is T.
+• Note: If death = TRUE, the epicare with MAID (which results in death) is additionally removed from the denominator.
+If death = FALSE, the epicare with MAID is kept in the denominator.
+The general recommendation is to set death to TRUE if MAID is TRUE.

 • When LAST encounter of episode of care has discharge disposition = self sign-out (i.e. LAMA - left against medical advice: 61, 62, 65, 66, 67), the episode is removed from denominator to avoid attribution of potential readmission to physician

-• An episode is palliative care if it has diagnosis code of (ICD-10-CA: Z51.5) as type MRDx
+• An episode is palliative care if it has an ICD-10-CA diagnosis code of Z51.5 as type MRDx

-• When an episode of care includes ANY encounter with palliative care as most responsible discharge diagnosis, it is removed from numerator and denominator
+• When an episode of care includes ANY encounter with palliative care as most responsible discharge diagnosis, it is removed from both the numerator and denominator

 • Readmission with chemotherapy is not considered a true readmission, and it is removed from numerator.